A good number of interview questions require you to constantly split an array/string in half.

 .

-👆 isn’t to tell you think how many you’re dropping.
+👆 isn’t to make you think how many you’re dropping.
 It’s just once you realize you’re not always cutting in half, things actually start to make more sense.
-Personally it helped me visualize what’s happening easier…

 Conclusion